arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Intensity 1
 > ```
-> When using this syntax, the Intensity will be automatically created if it doesn't exist.
+> You can also remove the Intensity of the currently selected Group in the current Cue like this:
+> ```
+> Intensity -
+> ```

 ### Cue Attribute 3 Set
-Cue Attribute 3 Set sets the Color of the selected Groups in the selected Cues:
+This command sets the Color of the selected Groups in the selected Cues:
 ```
 Cue 1 + 2 Attribute 3 Group 4 Set Color 3
 ```